aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/08-create-team-dev-environments.md

 In AWS Control Tower, provision the initial set of team development AWS accounts for early experimentation, development, and testing.

-You'll follow these steps twice: Once to create the initial development team's AWS account and again to create the development AWS account for the foundation team.
+You'll follow these steps twice: Once to create the initial builder team development AWS account and again to create the Cloud Foundation team development AWS account.

 1. As a Cloud Administrator, use your personal user to log into AWS SSO.
 2. Select the AWS **`master`** account.